-Where children leave the setting (including in-year transfers) the DSL will ensure their Safeguarding and Child Protection file is transferred to the new setting or school as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
+Where children leave the setting (including in year transfers) the DSL will ensure their Safeguarding and Child Protection file is transferred to the new setting as soon as possible, and within 5 days for an in-year transfer or within the first 5 days of the start of a new term.
 This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.

-Receiving settings and schools should ensure that key staff such as DSLs and SENCOs are aware as required.
+Receiving settings and schools should ensure key staff such as DSLs and SENCOs are aware as required.

-If the setting is unable to locate the new setting/school the file will be kept until the child is 25, this is seven years after they reach the school leaving age.
-(Information and Records Management Society (IRMS), 2019).
+If the setting is unable to locate the new setting/school the file will be kept until the child is 25 (this is seven years after they reach the school leaving age) (Information and Records Management Society (IRMS), 2019).

-Where a child joins the setting and no safeguarding and child protection files are received, the DSL will proactively seek to confirm from the previous setting whether a file exists for the child, and if so, if the files have been sent.
+Where a child joins the setting and no safeguarding and child protection files are received, the DSL will proactively seek to confirm with the previous setting whether a file exists for the child, and if so, request the file be sent to the setting.